-San Francisco: Google launched a campaign today to raise money to fight Ebola, tossing USD 10 million into the pot and saying it will match donations to the fund two to one.
+San Francisco: Google launched a campaign on Monday to raise money to fight Ebola, tossing USD 10 million into the pot and saying it will match donations to the fund two to one.

 In addition, Google chief executive and co-founder Larry Page said his family's foundation is contributing USD 15 million to the cause.

 "Our hearts go out to everyone whose lives have been touched by this tragedy," Page said in a blog post announcing the campaign.

 Google started collecting contributions at the website onetoday.Google.Com/fightebola, where a message indicated that the two-for-one dollar match would continue until USD 7.5 million more in donations were collected.

 Groups targeted by the California-based Internet titan to receive support included InSTEDD, Medecins Sans Frontieres, NetHope, and Save the Children.

 The campaign comes less than a month after Facebook co-founder Mark Zuckerberg and his wife announced they were donating USD 25 million to help US efforts to contain the deadly Ebola epidemic.

 "The Ebola epidemic is at a critical turning point...
 It is spreading very quickly and projections suggest it could infect one million people or more over the next several months if not addressed," Zuckerberg said on his Facebook page.